How To Create Father’s Day Email Campaigns That Boost Sales

 • Set your goals — do you want to increase sales or just communicate with clients and improve brand loyalty?

-• Think of a good subject line that can be emotional, funny, or just informative enough to open your email.
+• Think of a good subject line that can be emotional, funny, or just informative enough to make people open your email.

 • Segment your mailing list by age, gender, engagement, purchase history, or any other characteristics depending on your goals.

-• Give an option to opt out of your Father’s Day emails — it’s the right thing to do since this holiday can be a sensitive subject for many people.
+• Give the option to opt out of your Father’s Day emails because it’s the right thing to do since this holiday can be a sensitive subject for many people.

 Article by